PAIDNetwork/Protocol/README.md

  #### **JSON Schema**

- A JSON Schema construct, Has the full JSON schema specs, which includes extensions using other schemas with a Verifiable Credentials and compatible Decentralized Identity DID compatible
+ A JSON Schema construct, Has the full JSON schema specs, which includes extensions using other schemas with a Verifiable Credentials and compatible `Decentralized Identity DID compatible (W3C)`

  #### **P384 or secp256r1**